Celine-Hsieh/Into_Film--Pix2Pix-and-SinGAN/README.md

 ## SinGAN

- * The second part of this research uses SinGAN for image fusion.
+ * The second part of this project uses SinGAN for image fusion.
 The authors of this paper are from Technion and Google.

  * In general, training GANs to generate images requires at least thousands of training data to have good results.
 SinGAN can train a generative model with only a single natural image.